robjg/oddjob/README.txt

 Still To Do for 1.3.0
 ---------------------

-- Add a zero length string check to Check Job.
-- Add a Grep Job.
 - Add Parent Started State to User Guide.
 Document thread, and services.
 - Find bug with destroying JMX Client - see Stack Exceptions in TogetherTest#testClientServerLoopback.